the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 ### Community suggestion and feedback forms

 ***Mid-phase***
-*Choose a standard platform to manage all your forms, for example, [Surveymonkey](https://www.surveymonkey.com/) or [Google forms](https://www.google.com/forms/about/), with a statement on how do you ensure the security of the data collected*
+*Choose a standard platform to manage all your forms, for example, [Surveymonkey](https://www.surveymonkey.com/) or [Google forms](https://www.google.com/forms/about/), with a statement on how you ensure the security of the data collected*

 - Theme suggestion form
 - Speakers suggestion form